SCons/scons/testing/framework/test-framework.rst

 -----------

 ``import TestSCons``
-   Imports the main infrastructure for writing SCons tests.
+   Imports the main infrastructure for SCons tests.
 This is normally the only part of the infrastructure that needs importing.
    Sometimes other Python modules are necessary or helpful, and get imported before this line.